Home

 Creating your first 2D game with A* Algorithm

 Moving from point A to point B is the prime requirement for many games—whether it is a strategic tactic-based RPG (role-playing game) like Warcraft III or one that’s as simple as Snakes and Ladders.
-The source-to-destination navigation sometimes requires more intelligence from your character than you believe,it needs to find the path with ease.
+The source-to-destination navigation sometimes requires more intelligence from your character than you believe, it needs to find the path with ease.
 You can’t have your characters walking through a wall or bumping into a car while playing, can you?

 This is where pathfinding algorithms are used.
 Pathfinding is the basic building block for most games.
 Players have to reach a destination by moving around blocks, cars, rivers, and prisons.
 The algorithm ensures that the character not only avoids the obstacles but also gets to the destination by using the shortest path.

-Games like Warcraft III use the A* pathfinding algorithm, where the protagonist is not only expected to reach his destination by the shortest path.
-But also move around the castles, not get in through the huts, dungeon, or walk through a dragon on its way.
+Games like Warcraft III use the A* pathfinding algorithm, where the protagonist is not only expected to reach his destination by the shortest path, but also move around the castles, not get in through the huts, dungeon, or walk through a dragon on its way.

 A* algorithm (Pronounced A-star algorithm)